Zero-sum repeated games: Counterexamples to the existence of the asymptotic value and the conjecture $\operatorname{maxmin}=\operatorname{lim}v_n$: A repeated game with symmetric information where (v lambda ) does not converge

-Contrary to the previous situation, Player 1 has an advantage over her opponent: Player 2 can not choose $2m+1$.
-In $\widetilde{\Gamma}_{\mu_m}$, choosing $t(2m)$ or $t(2m+2)$ instead of $t(2m+1)$ changes the dynamics of the state, and makes this advantage substantial.
+Contrary to the previous situation, Player~1 has an advantage over her opponent: Player~2 cannot choose $2m+1$.
+In $\widetilde{\Gamma }{}^{1^{++}}_{\mu_m}$, choosing $t(2m)$ or $t(2m+2)$ instead of $t(2m+1)$ changes the dynamics of the state, and makes this advantage substantial.
 Formally, we have

-By Lemma $\ref{maxf}$, we have
+By Lemma \ref{maxf}, we have

-Hence
+Hence,

 and similarly